Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Supervised Multi-Dimensional Scaling

 \section{Supervised Multi-Dimensional Scaling}

-To overcome these limitations, we propose a novel dimensionality reduction technique: Supervised Multi-Dimensional Scaling (SMDS).
-It extends classical Multi-Dimensional Scaling \citep[MDS;][]{ghojoghMultidimensionalScalingSammon2020} by incorporating supervision, under the assumption that labels can parametrise the underlying feature manifold formed by the model's hidden states.
-SMDS is flexible, as varying the assumption enables recovering multiple different structures, and provides a common basis to quantify their fit and identify a preferential one.
+To address this, we introduce Supervised Multi-Dimensional Scaling (SMDS), a method for testing and comparing user-specified geometric hypotheses about representation structure.
+It extends classical Multi-Dimensional Scaling \citep[MDS;][]{ghojoghMultidimensionalScalingSammon2020} by incorporating supervision, under the assumption that labels can parametrize the underlying feature manifold formed by the model's hidden states.
+The method first uses MDS to build an ideal geometry representing the manifold, and then learns a linear mapping from model embedding to this manifold structure.
+SMDS is flexible, as varying the assumption enables recovering multiple different structures, and provides a common basis to quantify their fit and thus identify a preferential one.

 Formally, we assume that activations $X$ forming the feature manifold can be located using labels $y$ that represent a numerical property.
 SMDS first computes ideal pairwise distances $d(y_i, y_j)$ between $y_i, y_j \in y$ that encode the geometry of the desired manifold (e.g., circular, linear, or clustered).
 It then finds a linear projection $W \in \mathbb{R}^{m \times d}$ such that the Euclidean distances between projected points $Wx_i$ and $Wx_j$ best match $d(y_i, y_j)$, with $x_i, x_j \in X$.
 SMDS minimises the loss: